 Pier 35 has a rich history as home to the iconic Matson Line.
 The 'White Fleet' of the Line, consisting of SS Malolo, SS Mariposa, SS Lurline and SS Monterey, operated a wide range of cruises from this dock as far back as the 1920s.
 The cruise terminal at Pier 35 is a spartan building – a passenger transit shed behind a fascia bulkhead building.
 The terminal is adjacent to Pier 39 and Fisherman's Wharf, and within a short stroll from museums, theaters, hotels and restaurants.
 Facilities include passport checking, customs, luggage checking, check-in and shops.

 Two separate commercial operations Impark Parking and Ace Parking (the parking supplier for Princess Cruises) offer parking close to the cruise terminal buildings.
-Booking in advance is recommended.
+Booking in advance is advised.

 Cruises From San Francisco